-The affirmative vote of a majority of the shares present, in person or by proxy, and voting on the matter, will be required to issue an aggregate of up to 3,125,000 Series A Shares in accordance with Nasdaq Marketplace Rule 5635(d).
+The affirmative vote of a majority of the shares present, in person or by proxy, and voting on the matter, will be required to issue securities in one or more non-public offerings where the maximum discount at which securities will be offered will be equivalent to a discount of 25% below market price of our common stock in accordance with Nasdaq Marketplace Rule 5635(d).

-At the Annual Meeting a vote will be taken on a proposal to approve the issuance of the issuance of an aggregate of up to 3,125,000 shares of the Company's Series A Convertible Preferred Stock in accordance with Nasdaq Marketplace Rule 5635(d).
+At the Annual Meeting a vote will be taken on a proposal to approve the issuance of the issuance of an aggregate of 2,500,000 shares of the Company's Series A Convertible Preferred Stock in accordance with Nasdaq Marketplace Rule 5635(d).

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE FOR THE APPROVAL OF THE ISSUANCE OF THE ISSUANCE OF AN AGGREGATE OF 3,125,000 SHARES OF THE COMPANY'S SERIES A CONVERTIBLE PREFERRED STOCK, PAR VALUE \$0.0001 PER SHARE, IN ACCORDANCE WITH NASDAQ MARKETPLACE RULE 5635(D).
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE FOR THE APPROVAL OF THE ISSUANCE OF AN AGGREGATE OF 2,500,000 SHARES OF THE COMPANY'S SERIES A CONVERTIBLE PREFERRED STOCK, PAR VALUE \$0.0001 PER SHARE, IN ACCORDANCE WITH NASDAQ MARKETPLACE RULE 5635(D).